janosj/mongodb-opsmgr/opsmgr-docker/README.md

 ## Running the Images

 Once the images are built, you can just switch to the */run* directory and run the scripts in order.
-Be advised that Ops Manager could take a few minutes to spin up.
+Ops Manager takes a minute to spin up.

 *run-agents.sh* is the only script that requires a command-line argument, which is the number of agents you want to spin up.
 Additionally, the startup script will prompt you for additional information (the Project ID and the API key) that you'll have to retrieve using the Ops Manager UI.
 When you access Ops Manager for the first time, you'll have to create an initial user.